zeroluck/docs/sources/admin-guide/saml/outbound-saml.md

 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/SAMLTrustRelationships/Federation_3.png?raw=true)

-* Public certifiate: Upload public certificate for this SP server.
+* Public certificate: Upload public certificate for this SP server.
 Please note that: public certificate’s CN (common name) MUST maintain the hostname of the SP server.
 If the SP has no certificate then keep this option blank and the IdP will generate a self signed certificate.